bluetickconsultants/login-workflow-flask/README.md

 ## Usage

-Install required packages using pip install -r requirements.txt.
+Install required packages using make install or  pip install -r requirements.txt.
 Configure the settings in config.py such as database URLs, email settings, etc. Run tests using make test.
 Start the Flask app using make run.